sunday-okpoluaefe/authorChallenge/README.md

 updated_at: the date and time of the last update to this record
 submission_count: the number of submitted articles that are approved
 comment_count: the total number of comments the user made
-created_at: the date and time when the record was created function one
+created_at: the date and time when the record was created.

+## function one
 The list of most active authors according to a set threshold

 ```